 Visit Guano Point and Eagle Point – the staple of West Rim Grand Canyon Tours

 Included in the main price of admission, which is $49, the park shuttle will take you to both of these magnificent locations.
 Taking the time to see each of these is well worth the effort.
-You will find amazing views, photo opportunities that rival the North and South Rims, as well as established amenities.
+You will find amazing views, complete with photo opportunities that rival the North and South Rims.